 IsValidForUpdate tell you if you can create, retrieve or update the attribute.
 More information: Valid operations on attributes.

 To perform an action, you call one of the methods inIOrganizationService.
-For example, to create a record in Dynamics 365 for Customer Engagement apps, you can use the IOrganizationService.Create method or the IOrganizationService.Execute method with the corresponding CreateRequest message.
+For example, to create a record in Dynamics 365 Customer Engagement (on-premises), you can use the IOrganizationService.Create method or the IOrganizationService.Execute method with the corresponding CreateRequest message.
 You must have the necessary privileges and access rights to perform these actions.
-For more information, see The Security Model of Dynamics 365 for Customer Engagement apps.
+For more information, see The Security Model of Dynamics 365 Customer Engagement (on-premises).